This article was revised and updated on 29th May 2017.

 The web page will be visible from any computer, smartphone or tablet on your home network, even in a browser running on the Pi itself.

-Edit the Website to Add your Own Stuff
+Edit the Website

 If you want to see the website from outside your own home, for example from your office or school, proceed as follows.